huzaifahp7/huzaifahp7.github.io/_writing/05-08-2025-unsaid words.md

   - life
 ---

+# Sometimes, the moment slips away, and all that remains are the words we wish we had spoken.

 A couple of years back, I found it difficult to start a conversation with people.
 Looking back now, at an opportunity I had during my later teenage years, I wrote: